YBD Enterprises, LLC

 We are excited to announce that we are now offering ONLINE group Karate lessons.
 Many of our students have already started their online Karate classes, and they have been wonderful!

 These online classes are open to current students.
-We will evaluate expanding to allow new students dependent on those same state mandated restrictions and guidelines.
-Stay tuned for more information regarding that.
+We have begun to allow new students dependent on those same state mandated restrictions and guidelines.
 If you, or your child, is interested in starting Karate during this time, please reach out to us at YBDCortez@gmail.com, and let us know.
-This will help us determine if there is enough interest.

 Benefits of online Karate during social distancing: